-The total fish catch in the SIOFA area sharply increased in 2015 and then decreased to lower levels (but still higher than 2013-2014) in recent years (Figure 2).
+The total fish catch in the SIOFA Area sharply increased in 2015 and then decreased to lower levels (but still higher than 2013-2014) in recent years (Figure 2).

-The increase in reported catch since 2015 was contributed by the catch from Thailand (THA) (Thailand National report 2015-17) and Chinese Taipei (CT) catches.
-Thailand catches were mostly made from squads (Decapterus sp.) and lizardfish (Saurida sp.) and Chinese Taipei catches are oilfish from its tuna fishery.
+The increase in reported catch since 2015 was contributed to by the catch from Thailand (THA) (Thailand National report 2015-17) and Chinese Taipei (CT) catches.
+Thailand catches were mostly made from scads (Decapterus sp.) and lizardfish (Saurida sp.) and Chinese Taipei catches were oilfish from its tuna fishery.

-Figure 2 - Yearly total catch (tonnes) in the SIOFA area (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
+Figure 2a and b - Yearly total catch (t) in the SIOFA Area (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021) by SIOFA CCP (panel a) and by species (panel b) highlighting the primary species as opposed to all other species.
 All catch included, even without spatial information.

-Total catch in 2020 was mostly taken in SIOFA subareas 3b, 1 and 2, but in 2015-2016 a larger portion of the catch came from subarea 8 (Figure 3).
+Total catch in 2021 was mostly taken in SIOFA Subareas 3b, 1 and 2, but in 2015-2016 a larger portion of the catch came from subarea 8 (Figure 3).

-Figure 3 - Total catch reported by SIOFA subareas (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
-Catch without spatial information are not included.
+Figure 3 - Total catch reported by SIOFA Subareas (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021).
+Catches without spatial information are not included.

-6.2 Target and non-target fish catch
+6.2 Target fish catch and bycatch